pierce-barber/QlikSenseApacheLockdown/README.md

+# Qlik Sense using a lockdowned Apache Web Server as a Load Balancer and Reverse Proxy with Sticky sessions and Websockets enabled

 The items given have been tested to allow one Apache Web Server to act as a Load Balancer AND Reverse Proxy to Qlik Sense traffic.
 This includes the Apache componements for  Sticky / Persistent Sessions for the User Session, HTTPS/SSL, WebSocket upgrades from HTTP(S) and SAML (ADFS tested)/Header and Windows Authentication.

 Prerequisites:

-Valid 3rd Party SSL certificates will be trusted by the Apache Web Server/Qlik Sense Server (Other: ADFS server) and are configured
+- Valid 3rd Party SSL certificates will be trusted by the Apache Web Server/Qlik Sense Server (Other: ADFS server) and are configured

-Note: Tested with all the certificates being created by the same Certificate Authority (CA - Tinycert.org) accompanied by the same Trusted Root across all servers.
+  - Note: Tested with all the certificates being created by the same Certificate Authority (CA - Tinycert.org) accompanied by the same Trusted Root across all servers.
-Note 2: Tested Qlik Sense with a valid SSL certificate bound to the Proxy Service - How to: Change the certificate used by the Qlik Sense Proxy to a custom third party certificate (https://qliksupport.force.com/articles/000005458) / https://help.qlik.com/en-US/sense/April2018/Subsystems/ManagementConsole/Content/change-proxy-certificate.htm
+  - Note 2: Tested Qlik Sense with a valid SSL certificate bound to the Proxy Service - How to: Change the certificate used by the Qlik Sense Proxy to a custom third party certificate (https://qliksupport.force.com/articles/000005458) / https://help.qlik.com/en-US/sense/April2018/Subsystems/ManagementConsole/Content/change-proxy-certificate.htm
-Note 3: Tested using SHA256 certificates for SAML and verify that all certificates are configured correctly with the proper Cryptographic Providers - Error 500 - Internal server error in the Hub/QMC when connecting through SAML authentication (https://qliksupport.force.com/articles/000041680)
+  - Note 3: Tested using SHA256 certificates for SAML and verify that all certificates are configured correctly with the proper Cryptographic Providers - Error 500 - Internal server error in the Hub/QMC when connecting through SAML authentication (https://qliksupport.force.com/articles/000041680)
-Note 4: For HTTPS/SSL for Apache needs the certificate to be split into two files (.crt and .key) - Same process is used for NPrinting and is described in the article: How to convert a certificate for NPrinting to the .key and .crt files for HTTPS/SSL in the Web Console and/or the NewsStand (https://qliksupport.force.com/articles/000043517)
+  - Note 4: For HTTPS/SSL for Apache needs the certificate to be split into two files (.crt and .key) - Same process is used for NPrinting and is described in the article: How to convert a certificate for NPrinting to the .key and .crt files for HTTPS/SSL in the Web Console and/or the NewsStand (https://qliksupport.force.com/articles/000043517)

-Testing SAML can be done using ADFS or another SAML provider: Access to Sense installed on a server that is configured to use SAML ADFS - Configuration of ADFS can be found in the article: Quick Guide to installing ADFS for testing SAML (https://qliksupport.force.com/articles/000041751)
+- Testing SAML can be done using ADFS or another SAML provider: Access to Sense installed on a server that is configured to use SAML ADFS - Configuration of ADFS can be found in the article: Quick Guide to installing ADFS for testing SAML (https://qliksupport.force.com/articles/000041751)

-Access to a server to install and configure Apache Web Server
+- Access to a server to install and configure Apache Web Server

 Example Environment:

   - Qlik Sense: QlikServer1.domain.local - IP: 172.16.16.100
   - Apache Web Server: QlikServer3.domain.local  - IP: 172.16.16.102
       - Other Active Servers: AD FS: DC1.domain.local
   - Qlik Sense February 2018 GA
   - Windows 2016
   - ADFS 4.0
   - Apache 2.4 (httpd-2.4.33-o110h-x64-vc14-r2)
   - HTTPS / SSL - SHA256 with "Microsoft Enhanced RSA and AES Cryptographic Provider" added Enabled / Active on Sense, ADFS and Apache.

 Note: This documentation is only to used to validate and test while using Apache as a Reverse Web Server and Load Balancer with HTTPS/SSL is enabled.
 This example is under the assumption there's an understanding of the environment and having the proper permissions to perform the actions shown.
 Accounts used are all Local Administrators and the servers are open, with nothing blocked and no other programs installed on them.
 Any other versions or configurations of any software may need other steps/options/settings/etc ... that are not documented here. ​Use this at your own discretion as Qlik does NOT support Apache/OpenSSL/ADFS in their installation/configuration or use.

+--

+http-vhosts.conf

 - Put the IP Address OR FQDN/Server Name of the Qlik Sense Server as SENSE_SERVER_1 and SENSE_SERVER_2.
 EX: qlikserver1.domain.local
 - Put the IP Address OR FQDN/Server Name of the Reverse Proxy as LOCAL_ADDR.
 EX: 172.16.16.102